Reel life: The mesmerizing saga of "56 Up" | WSGW 790 AM & 100.5 FM

 Interviewer: “Do you worry about your sanity?”

-Neil at 28: “Um . . . other people sometimes worry about it. . . .
-As I said, I can sometimes be found behaving in an erratic fashion.”
+Neil at 28: “Umm . . . other people sometimes worry about it.”

 “It’s very tough,” Apted told Cowan.
 “Sometimes I’ve asked questions, and I’ve watched the film with an audience and the audience gasps, and I think, oh my God, sometimes I think I may have gone too far.”